 90% of bed partners report no snoring or soft snoring1

 96% of Inspire patients say Inspire is better than CPAP2

-The STAR Clinical Trial, involving 126 Obstructive Sleep Apnea (OSA) patients across the United States and Europe, began in 2010 to evaluate the safety and efficacy of Inspire therapy.
-One-year STAR Trial results were published in the New England Journal of Medicine1, in January 2014, and Inspire therapy received approval by the United States Food and Drug Administration (FDA) in April of that year.
+The STAR clinical trial, involving 126 Obstructive Sleep Apnea (OSA) patients across the United States and Europe, began in 2010 to evaluate the safety and efficacy of Inspire therapy.
+One-year STAR Trial results were published in the New England Journal of Medicine3, in January 2014, and Inspire therapy received approval by the United States Food and Drug Administration (FDA) in April of that year.

-One-year STAR Trial outcomes showed that sleep apnea patients receiving Inspire therapy experienced significant reductions in sleep apnea events and significant improvements in both quality of life and daytime functioning as measured by various questionnaires.
-There also was a high safety profile, with an overall rate of serious adverse events of <2%.
+STAR clinical trial 5-year outcomes1 show that sleep apnea patients receiving Inspire therapy experienced significant and sustained reductions in sleep apnea events and significant improvements in both quality of life and daytime functioning*, as measured by various questionnaires.

-*As measured by the Epworth Sleepiness Scale and Functional Outcomes of Sleep Questionnaire.
+*As measured by the Epworth Sleepiness Scale & Functional Outcomes of Sleep Questionnaire.